AlexisL321/AlexisL321.github.io/_pages/about.md

 Introduction
 ------
 I am a fourth-year undergraduate at UW-Madison.
 My research interest is in **computer graphics** and **computational mathematics**.
-I am especially interested in physics-based simulation, topology optimization, sparse matrix algorithms and all kinds of numerical methods.
+I am especially interested in physics-based simulation, topology optimization, sparse matrix algorithms and all kinds of numerical methods and matrix factorization techniques.
 I am also constantly exploring new topics within computer graphics!

-I have done several research spanning from material science to fluid dynamics to computer vision before finding my passion in computer graphics and computational math.
+I have done several [research](https://AlexisL321.github.io/research/) spanning from material science to fluid dynamics to computer vision before finding my passion in computer graphics and computational math.
 See my [research page](https://AlexisL321.github.io/research/) for more details!

 I am currently looking to apply for grad school and also looking for an